 I was battling exhaustion and it was winning.
 My eyes burned my head ached, my thoughts slow and sticky.
 It felt like my skull was stuffed with cotton candy.

 For the last two days I couldn’t get any sleep, so my body was extremely tempted to fall into a slumber.

 I rolled a stolen persimmon between my palm and my jeans.
 I had it pocketed in the Cafe, where the Strix guy gave me my tickets.

 I couldn’t stop myself from yawning.
 Forty-four hours awake were nothing to sneeze at.

 I ducked under his next punch and landed a body shot on the lower ribcage.
-With a growl he swung his arms very much like a stuffed grizzly would swat flies.
+With a growl, he swung his arms like a stuffed grizzly would swat flies.
 No doubt, he was drunk.
 I could smell vodka and onions.

 I caught his wrist and flung him unto my side of the seats.
 His surprised howl ended in a tubby whoomph.
 He smooched the platform.